A video poster

 Social Media Simulator

-Teach your kids to spot misinformation in a safe and controlled environment before they face the real thing.
-More coming soon.
+Teach your kids to spot misinformation and manipulation in a safe and controlled environment.

 Or Try First Lesson for Free